Ennuicastr Technical Details

 So, the server itself is pretty trivial, and intentionally so.
 Oh yeah, it also responds to time requests to keep the timestamps in sync.

 The processing is arguably where all the complexity is, but even there, it's not that much.
-The most unique piece of infrastructure is oggstender, which extends the raw data from the saved Ogg file to fill in any gaps.
-Gaps can arise from actual gaps in the data (e.g. VAD-off mode), or simply from the client not being continuously connected.
-After oggstension, the file is passed into good ol' ffmpeg, which does the actual processing.
+The most unique piece of infrastructure is oggcorrect, which lays out the timestamped data on a continuous track, filling any gaps and quashing any overflows.
+Gaps can arise from actual gaps in the data (e.g. VAD-off mode), or simply from the client not being continuously connected, and overflows arise from one clock running faster than others.
+After oggcorrect, the file is passed into good ol' ffmpeg, which does the actual processing.